-Soil: Bleeding Hearts prefer a rich, moist soil, but are not particular about soil pH.
+Soil: Bleeding Hearts prefer rich, moist soil but are not particular about soil pH.

 Fertilizer: Bleeding Heart is not a heavy feeder, so when to fertilize depends on the quality of your soil.
-If you have rich, organic soil that is amended every year, you won’t have to feed at all.
+You won't have to feed if you have rich, organic soil that is amended every year.

-Bleeding Hearts can be started from seed, division, cutting or seedling.
+Bleeding Hearts can be started from seed, division, cutting, or seedling.
 It is very easy to divide Bleeding Heart plants.
 It should be divided after flowering, so you don't sacrifice bloom.
-The fringed-leaf varieties divide nicely early in spring, as they are emerging.
-Bleeding Heart can also be started by seed or stem cuttings.
+The fringed-leaf varieties divide nicely early in spring as they are emerging.
+The Bleeding Heart can also be started by seed or stem cuttings.
 Plants very often self-seed throughout your garden, although not to the point of being a nuisance.
-Sow seed outdoors in the fall; the seeds need a period of freezing temperatures.
+Sow the seeds outdoors in the fall; the seeds need a period of freezing temperatures.
 To start seeds indoors, place seeds in a pot of soil.
-Put the pot in a plastic bag and place in the freezer for 6-8 weeks.
+Put the pot in a plastic bag and place it in the freezer for 6-8 weeks.
 Remove the pot and all to germinate and grow in regular seedling conditions.

 The biggest foe of Bleeding Heart is the summer heat.
 Gardeners in warmer zones will have a tougher time establishing their plants than those in the colder zones.
 Leaves are susceptible to leaf spots.
 The easiest solution is to shear back the affected foliage.
 Although Bleeding Heart likes moist soil, it can't tolerate heavy, wet soil and may get root rot if left with wet feet too long.